 Conclusion

 In this blog post, I explored the compatibility challenges between next-intl and Next.js 16’s 'use cache'.
-The temporary workaround involves explicit locale passing, but the proper solution is next/root-params, which will allow i18n libraries to access params without relying on headers.
-The good news is that next-intl is already prepared for this transition, so no library changes will be necessary once the Next.js infrastructure is ready.
-When that happens, you’ll be able to simplify your code by removing setRequestLocale calls and explicit locale prop passing.
+The temporary workaround involves explicit locale passing, but the proper solution is next/root-params, which allows i18n libraries to access params without relying on headers.
+With Next.js 16.2, root params are available and work inside "use cache", so the prop-drilling workaround is no longer needed.
+By moving root params into i18n/request.ts, you can remove setRequestLocale and explicit locale arguments entirely.

 Thanks to Jan Amann for the detailed explanation of the current state and future plans for next-intl compatibility with 'use cache'.